nablanco/dictionary-web-app/Tasks.md

     - Test functionality using the theme switch by applying theme styling to App background color and Navbar text color.
     3. FontContext
     - Follow similar steps as ThemeContext above, but for fonts.
+    - NOTE: Following the design flow (from left to right) in the Figma file, I started with the FontContext first.
+While the functionality of the font dropdown menu works, styling the actual dropdown is fucked so I am delaying this for later.